 The SEC and the CFTC should work together and use the authority granted in Dodd-Frank to create a transparent market for derivatives and other exotic investments.

-The SEC should review the process for initial public offerings to examine the feasibility of establishing a better system to promote fair pricing and open access.
+The SEC should review the process for initial public offerings to promote fair pricing and open access.

-Congress should tighten the definition of “independent director” under the Investment Company Act of 1940.
+The SEC should tighten the definition of “independent director” under the Investment Company Act of 1940.
+This will increase shareholder rights.

 SEC regulations should ensure the independence of public company audit committees and strengthen the role of independent members of corporate boards of directors.